TRACKING THE PROMISES:

 CONCLUSION OVERALL^

 The Canadian government is not living up to its promises to re-engage in UN peacekeeping.
 Overwhelming evidence shows that it has gone backwards.
 In July 2024, it reached the lowest level of personnel contribution (26) since the creation of the first peacekeeping force in 1956.
-And currently the number female Canadian miltiary personnel to UN peace operations is merely one (1)
+And in August 2024 the number female Canadian miltiary personnel to UN peace operations is merely one (1)

-For a single year in 2018/19, the air force contribution for Mali was substantial and valued by the world organization but it lasted only the one year.
-A new means of cross-mission air-transport assistance was established in 2019, which is also commendable, but it is only one C-130 tactical aircraft for an average of five days a month of UN service.
+For a single year in 2018/19, the air force contribution to the UN's Mali mission was substantial and valued by the world organization but it lasted only the one year.
+A new means of cross-mission air-transport assistance was established in 2019, which is also commendable, but it is only one C-130 tactical aircraft for fifteen days of UN service every three months.

 The Trudeau government is providing FEWER peacekeepers than the Harper government did: about 50% less, averaging the monthly contribution over their respective times in office.
 Maybe with a deployment of the long-promised QRF in the near future, Canada might once again make a strong contribution to the United Nations but will it be sent?
 Will it be a sustained contribution?
 The track record of the current government puts that in doubt.